RetroReversing/retroReversing/categories/misc/Bookazines.md

 Name | Tag Line | Original Issue
 ---|---|---
-[MODELS FOR GAME ENGINES](https://www.creativebloq.com/3d/create-3d-models-game-engines-5-pro-tips-41411267) | Learn core skills with this easy introduction | 177 (Jan 2014)
+[MODELS FOR GAME ENGINES](https://www.creativebloq.com/3d/create-3d-models-game-engines-5-pro-tips-41411267) | Learn core skills with this easy introduction | Issue 177 (Jan 2014)
-TRIMMING POLYS | Removing unnecessary polys is key for workflow | MESH SMOOTHING | Smoothing is an essential basic for modellers | UV MAPS | The basics of using UV maps |
+TRIMMING POLYS | Removing unnecessary polys is key for workflow | MESH SMOOTHING | Smoothing is an essential basic for modellers | Issue 175 (December 2013) UV MAPS | The basics of using UV maps |
-LEARN HOW TO USE RIGGING | An essential skill for animation | UNDERSTAND RIGID DYNAMICS | Physics-based dynamics explained | UNDERSTAND SOFT DYNAMICS | Use these to create movement in your scenes | UNDERSTAND YOUR CAMERA | Create realistic viewpoints by looking down a lens | Issue 179 (March 2014) USING HDR TO LIGHT SCENES | Use image-based lighting to maximum effect | HAIR AND FUR | Learn how to bring hair and fur to life | GREAT CREATURE DESIGN | Key steps for cracking creatures | METAL SURFACES | What you need to know to render metal surfaces | TILED TEXTURES | Discover seamless textures for improved workflow | INSTANCING | Control objects with intelligent cloning | URBAN ENVIRONMENTS | Design realistic cities in no time | Issue 178 (Feb 2014) STUNNING SIMULATIONS | Explore the features and uses of particle effects | FLUID DYNAMICS | Understand fluid dynamics systems |
+LEARN HOW TO USE RIGGING | An essential skill for animation | UNDERSTAND RIGID DYNAMICS | Physics-based dynamics explained | UNDERSTAND SOFT DYNAMICS | Use these to create movement in your scenes | UNDERSTAND YOUR CAMERA | Create realistic viewpoints by looking down a lens | Issue 179 (March 2014) USING HDR TO LIGHT SCENES | Use image-based lighting to maximum effect | HAIR AND FUR | Learn how to bring hair and fur to life | Issue 174 (November 2013) GREAT CREATURE DESIGN | Key steps for cracking creatures | METAL SURFACES | What you need to know to render metal surfaces | TILED TEXTURES | Discover seamless textures for improved workflow | INSTANCING | Control objects with intelligent cloning | Issue 173 (October 2013) URBAN ENVIRONMENTS | Design realistic cities in no time | Issue 178 (Feb 2014) STUNNING SIMULATIONS | Explore the features and uses of particle effects | FLUID DYNAMICS | Understand fluid dynamics systems |